Barcode Burr (wooden)

 Instance NameSerial #NotesConstruction

-Barcode Burrs #4-84I made 5 copies like thissoft maple, Macassar ebony and dowel pin
+Barcode Burrs #4-84I made 5 copies like thissoft maple, Macassar ebony and dowel pins

-Barcode Burr #99Macassar ebony, soft maple and dowel pin
+Barcode Burr #99Macassar ebony, soft maple and dowel pins

 Showing Pages 1-2 of 2 Total